Personal Journey and Motivation

 What’s something unique about working at FPC that you haven’t experienced elsewhere?

-The openness between design and construction teams is a big difference, there’s no sense of walking on eggshells.
-Unlike environments where teams operate in silos, there’s constant dialogue.
-Ideas can be tested early, with honest, practical feedback from the people who will ultimately build the design.
+The openness between design and construction teams is a big difference.
+Unlike environments where teams operate in silos, there is constant dialogue across disciplines.
+Ideas are tested early with honest, practical feedback from the people who will ultimately build them.

 Designers are never isolated at FPC.
 If I’m unsure about something, I can pick up the phone and speak directly with the delivery team, subcontractors, or design partners and get immediate, real-world input.
 That level of collaboration makes a significant difference.